uptechteam/ios-cookbook/10-debugging.md

 [Control Room](https://github.com/twostraws/ControlRoom) is a nice macOS app that gives you great control over the iOS simulators.
 Change the appearance, send notifications, record videos and change locaiton + locale.

+#### RocketSim

+[RocketSim](https://www.rocketsim.app) is another great app that extends the capabilities of you simulators.
+It records videos (lets you save them as mp4 or GIF 👍), shows touches and has an awesome feature that lets you compare your screens with designs.
+Just copy a screen from somewhere (Figma, Sketch) and paste it in the simulator - and the screen will split in half so you can easily see where your UI is a bit off.
+The free version lets you do this only 10 times, but the pro version is just $14 per year.
+Totaly worth it.
+Also, its developed by the creator of SwiftLee, check out his article [here](https://www.avanderlee.com/workflow/rocketsim-simulator-recording/)

 ---